Skip to content

 Your metrics then show up in several places in the Logfire UI:

-- Hosts — the machine running your code appears automatically, with CPU, memory, load, disk, network and process-count charts per host.
+• Hosts: the machine running your code appears automatically, with CPU, memory, load, disk, network and process-count charts per host.

-system.*metrics by namespace and break them down by dimension, no SQL required. - Dashboards — enable the built-in Basic System Metrics (Logfire) standard dashboard.
+• Dashboards: enable the built-in Basic System Metrics (Logfire) standard dashboard.
 Standard dashboards are read-only; to adjust it, use it as a template for a custom dashboard.

-You can also query the metrics directly in the Explore view via the metrics
+You can also query the metrics directly in the Explore view via the metrics table (see the SQL reference).

 By default, instrument_system_metrics collects only the metrics it needs to display the ‘Basic System Metrics (Logfire)’ dashboard.
 You can choose exactly which metrics to collect and how much data to collect about each metric.
 The default is equivalent to this: